shuyhere/verl/docs/preparation/prepare_data.rst

-Prepare Data (Parquet) for Post-Training
+Prepare Data for Post-Training
 ========================================

+Last updated: 02/09/2025.

 Before starting the post-training job, we need to prepare the data for the policy training.
 The data should be stored in the parquet format.